-Signs Your Water Pressure Is Too HighHigh water pressure is far more common than low water pressure, particularly in this day and age where water utilities often can’t keep up with the blistering pace of construction of new commercial and residential properties.
+Signs Your Water Pressure Is Too HighHigh water pressure is far more common than low water pressure, particularly in this day and age where water utilities often can’t keep up with the blistering pace of construction of new residential properties.
 To compensate, rather than building more and more water supply stations, these utilities simply crank up the water pressure in the utilities they already have.
 As a result, the water that enters your home does so under even higher pressure, and that in turn could have a negative impact on your plumbing fixtures.
 Here are a few signs that your water pressure is too high.

 - You are constantly fixing small leaks.
 A running toilet, leaking faucet, or slow dripping of water beneath the sink may not seem like a serious symptom, but the truth is it’s a sign that other water lines could be struggling under the pressure inside them.
 Water pressure causes leaks, particularly as pipes age, wear out, and become brittle.
 Other plumbing parts, including the rubber gaskets or seals found in toilet fixtures and water line connections, are often prone to wearing out and falling apart faster than your pipes are.
 Therefore, if you see some of these minor parts wearing out, your larger ones are probably on their way to doing so as well.